anitripathi/audio-deepfake-detection-momenta/Research_and_analysis.md

 ## **Overview**

-This document provides a comparative analysis of several models used for detecting audio deepfakes.
+This document provide a comparative analysis of several models used for detecting audio deepfakes.
 It evaluates their strengths, limitations, and real-world applicability using the ASVspoof 2019 Logical Access (LA) dataset, aiming to identify the most effective solution for the project.

 ---